-Wallasey pub shooting: Elle Edwards was brightest star, says dad
+Wallasey pub shooting: Elle Edwards's family needs answers, say police

 The family said Elle's laugh was "infectious", adding that "anyone who was around her had a good time".

-The family said she had "so many amazing plans for the future".

-"Christmas and our family will never be the same again without her.
+Elle he had "so many amazing plans for the future", they said.
+"Christmas and our family will never be the same again without her."

-At a media conference at Merseyside Police headquarters, with Mr Edwards alongside her, Det Supt Sue Coombs went on to say: "Elle's family are understandably devastated by her shocking and needless death.
+At a media conference held at Merseyside Police headquarters, with Ms Edwards' father Tim Edwards alongside her, Det Supt Sue Coombs went on to say: "Elle's family are understandably devastated by her shocking and needless death.

 "They need answers and now it's more important than ever that people come forward and tell us what they know."